 My passion, since the age of six, is birds and in recent years I’ve been lucky enough to travel widely in pursuit of them – in all their varied forms and locations.
 In 2012 we completed a three month ‘big trip’, which took in five South American countries, Australia and Thailand – highlights can be found on this blog.

 In my retirement I’ve also become a ‘born again’ cyclist.
 In 2012 I complete the End2End (John O’Groats to Lands End), via the ‘Four Countries’ route – a total of 1152 miles, which I did with my brother, in aid of a number of charities.
 Also that year I commenced a more local, long-term, adventure – cycling to and photographing all the historic churches in Norfolk – my adopted ‘home’.
 There are nearly nine hundred of them and by the end of 2015 I’d done about a 1/3rd!

-At the start of last year we were in Australia, where I managed to pass the 500 species mark, and northern Thailand.
-Other trips in 2016 included a return to Hungary – this time for Spring migration, Spain for autumn raptors, Cornwall and Chile.
-Our first trip of 2017 was to Costa Rica, in March – highlights recently posted.
-In June we’ll be in northern Greece, returning to Australia in September/October, this time venturing to the far north and Cape York.
+At the start of 2016 we were in Australia – where I managed to pass the 500 species mark – and northern Thailand.
+Other trips that year included a return to Hungary – this time for Spring migration, Spain for autumn raptors, Cornwall and Chile.
+Our first trip of 2017 was to Costa Rica, in March – highlights posted.
+In June we visited northern Greece, returning to Australia in September/October, this time venturing to the far north and Cape York.
 2018 got off to a good start with our first visit to the mid-atlantic islands of The Azores, followed by our two month-long Great American Birding RoAd Trip tracking Spring migration from Texas to the Canadian border.
 Other more recent excursions have included a return to Fuerteventura and our near-annual trip to Andalucia.
 Watch this space for more travel tales and birding blogs…